Refusal to deal - Previous application for same documents

 Where an applicant has already applied for the documents

-Section 43 of the RTI Act enables an agency to refuse to deal with an application (or part of an application) where:
+Section 43 of the RTI Act enables an agency to refuse to deal with an access application (or part of an application) if:

-• the applicant has previously made an access application under the RTI Act or IP Act
+- the applicant has previously made an access application to the agency

-The current application must be for the same documents previously applied for, but it does not need to phrased identically to the previous application.
+While the new application must cover the same documents previously applied for, it does not need to be phrased identically to the previous application.
+As set out in T95 and Queensland Police Service:2

-The first application can still be active, ie a decision has not yet been issued, when the agency refuses to deal with the second application.
+The first application can still be active, i.e., the decision not yet issued, when the agency refuses to deal with the second application.

 What if the second application is a mix of new documents and previously applied for documents?

-An agency can only refuse to deal with an application to the extent it seeks access to the same documents previously applied for.
-If part of the application is for new documents, that part must be dealt with.
+An agency can only refuse to deal with an application to the extent it seeks access to or amendment of the documents previously applied for.
+If part of the application is for new documents and part is for previously applied for documents, the agency can refuse to deal with those parts that are the same as the previous documents and deal with the rest of the application.

 Example

 An applicant applied one year ago for 'all documents about dog attacks from 1 January 2016 until now'.
-Part of the application will be for documents previously applied for and part of it will be for new documents.
+An application is taken to apply to documents in existence on the day the application is received.3 So, if the applicant makes a second application with the same wording, part of the second application will be for documents previously applied for and part of it will be for new documents.

 The documents from 1 January 2016 until the date of the first application will be previously applied for and the agency can refuse to deal with that part of the application.
 However, all documents dating from the day after the first application until the date of their second application will be new documents, and the agency will need to process them.